lthms/soap.coffee-lthms/site/posts/StackedGit.md

 ```

 A reviewer leaves a hard-truth comment that requires a significant rework of
-the oldest merge request? `stg goto` reverts my worktree in the appropriate
+the oldest merge request? `stg goto` reverts my work tree in the appropriate
 state, and `stg push` allows me to deal with conflicts one patch at a time.
 If
-at some point I need to spend more time on the oldest merge request, I can
+I need to spend more time on the oldest merge request at some point, I can
 continue my work, knowing the patches related to the newest one are awaiting in
 my stack.